-I have a BFA in photography from the Alberta College of Art & Design, Canada.
+I have a BFA in photography from the Alberta University of the Arts, Canada.
 I received the Board of Governors Award, Bob Ranson Memorial Scholarship, John H. & Kathleen Snow Scholarship, and the Photographic Arts Merit Award.
 Since graduating, I have assisted photographers with advertising, editorial work, and analogue darkroom production, whilst pursuing my own photo-based art practice.
 In 2007 I relocated to the UK, and was commissioned to create lens-based public engagement projects at the University of Bristol.

 Below is a small body of work that shows a brief trajectory of my art practice until now.
 My most recent work near the top, ending with my undergraduate final piece.

 Above is an example of a photopolymer intaglio print with the original photograph I used for the halftone.